NewsInSA

 Residents clash with police after municipal 13.4% increase compounds Eskom's 11% price jump

-Bullets Before Dialogue
+Violence Erupts Before Dialogue

-Service Delivery Paradox
+Service Delivery Crisis in Tembisa

-Despite paying premium rates, Tembisa residents face:
+Despite paying premium electricity rates, Tembisa residents continue to face:

-National Implications
+National Implications of the Tembisa Unrest

 Related Articles